 According to RadarOnline, Kardashian and West’s “divorce drama is blowing up.”
 The repeatedly discredited webloid claims that even though the rapper was recently with Kardashian and their daughter North at a playdate in Brentwood, the spouses “kept their distance from each other.”
 The off-base site further alleges that West and Kardashian’s “marriage is doomed and [the two] have started to hammer out their divorce details.”

 Kardashian will get custody of their kids, North and Saint, contends the webloid’s unnamed (and unreliable) “source,” while West will retain his money after the cost of the supposed divorce.
 The outlet’s seemingly concocted source bewilderingly adds the non-sequitur that Kardashian has allegedly confided to her “sisters that her sex life is going to sh*t and that Kanye never makes her feel sexy anymore.”

-There are scores of other similar claims, but Kardashian and West’s reps have assured Gossip Cop over and over that such allegations are “not true,” “false,” and “absurd.”
+There are scores of other fake news stories, but Kardashian and West’s reps have assured Gossip Cop over and over that such allegations are “not true,” “false,” and “absurd.”
 Of course, RadarOnline would not know that because apparently it doesn’t care to know what’s fact and what’s fiction.